Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 • Operating System and Version (OS): Windows

-• PC Specifications: Recommended specifications capable of running the software used
+• PC Specs: Recommended specifications capable of running the required programs

 📚 Learning Materials